howardchung/opencfb/README.md

 # Quickstart

 - `npm run server`: The API is implemented using Node.js.
 There is a semi-working one in Go.
-- The API serves a [GraphQL](https://github.com/graphql) server, you can run queries against it using the graphiql interface at `/`
+- The API serves a [GraphQL](https://github.com/graphql) server.
+You can run queries against it using the graphiql interface at `/`
 - Configure the application with a `.env` file in the root of the server directory

 # Data Ingestion